 Install Vim on Raspberry Pi OS

-We’ll see here how to install it on Raspberry Pi OS, but for information it’s available on most operating systems (including Windows and macOS).
+We’ll see here how to install it on Raspberry Pi OS, but it’s available on most operating systems (including Windows and macOS).

 Vim installation command